Blanchardstown: Bus

-Dublin Bus and Go-Ahead Ireland routes include 37, 38, 38A, 38B, 38C, 38D, 39, 39A, 40D, 70, 76A, 220, 236, 236A, 238, 270, L52 and N4.
+Dublin Bus and Go-Ahead Ireland routes include 37, 38, 38A, 38B, 38D, 39, 39A, 40D, 70, 76A, 220, 236, 236A, 238, 270, L52, N4 and W4.
 Route 39A operates 24 hours a day 7 days a week.

 Nitelink bus route 70N also operates on Friday and Saturday nights to Dunboyne.

 Express bus routes include service from Aston Quay and from Coolmine Railway Station to Ballycoolin Industrial Estate.

 Ballycoolin Industrial Estate is served by a private bus company called AMC Ballycoolin, also known as Express Bus.

-Bus Éireann services pass through Blanchardstown on Routes 105,109 and 111.
+Bus Éireann services pass through Blanchardstown on routes 105, 109 and 111.

 Amenities

 Connolly Hospital, one of Dublin's main hospitals, and a public university teaching hospital, is located in the area, as is the Institute of Technology, Blanchardstown.

 Local retail outlets include Blanchardstown Centre (a large retail shopping centre with over 180 stores), and WestEnd Shopping Park (a retail park located beside the Blanchardstown Centre).
-The Carlton Hotel, northwest of the village, is located by the Blanchardstown Centre complex.
+The Crowne Plaza Hotel, northwest of the village, is located by the Blanchardstown Centre complex.
 There is a SuperValu outlet on Main Street.

 Blanchardstown has a large public library and is also home to the Draíocht Arts Centre.

 There is a large Garda station on Blanchardstown's main street.

 Education

 There are a number of primary schools (national schools) in Blanchardstown, including Scoil Bhríde (Cailiní) and Scoil Bhríde (Buacaillí) on Church Avenue, Sacred Heart of Jesus Primary School (Huntstown), Scoile Olilibheir (Coolmine), St Ciaran's Primary School (Hartstown), Mary Mother of Hope Primary School (Clonee), and St Phillip the Apostle Primary School (Mountview).

-Second-level schools (secondary schools) serving the area include Blakestown Community School, Riversdale Community College, Hartstown Community School, and Coolmine Community School.
+Second-level schools (secondary schools) serving the area include Blakestown Community School, Rath Dara Community College, Hartstown Community School, and Coolmine Community School.

 The Institute of Technology, Blanchardstown (part of TU Dublin) is a third-level institution with a campus on Blanchardstown Road.

 Sport

 The National Sports Campus is located in Blanchardstown and includes the National Aquatic Centre, a major indoor aquatics facility with a 50m swimming pool, diving pool, leisure pool and aquapark, and fitness centre.
 The centre hosted the 2003 Special Olympics World Summer Games and a number of international swimming events since then.

 There are several GAA clubs in the Blanchardstown area, including St. Brigids, Castleknock and St. Peregrines, Clonsilla.
-There are also a number of association football (soccer) clubs in the area.
+There are also a number of association football (soccer) clubs in the area, including St. Mochta’s.